Nanoanalytics

 Key research areas include:

-• Epitaxial interfaces and 2D layers: Investigating hetero-interfaces in three dimensions (BALET), interfaces in van der Waals systems, and extreme heteroepitaxy (PHARAO).
+- Epitaxial interfaces and 2D layers: Investigating hetero-interfaces in three dimensions (BALET), interfaces in van der Waals systems and intercalated layers, and extreme heteroepitaxy (PHARAO), exploring the electronic structure of cleaved heterostructures by scanning-probe techniques.

-• Strain and defect characterization: Understanding strain relaxation mechanisms in anisotropic systems and displacement-induced deformation in 2D materials.
+- Strain and defect characterization: Understanding strain relaxation mechanisms in anisotropic systems and displacement-induced deformation and (point) defects in 2D materials.

-• Phase stability in epitaxial systems: Studying composition fluctuations, decomposition, and solid-state epitaxy processes.
+- Phase stability and phase transition in epitaxial systems: Studying composition fluctuations, disorder phenomena, and solid-phase epitaxy processes.

-• Artificial quantum structures: Engineering quantum materials, manipulating atomic interfaces, and tailoring electronic properties in cleaved heterostructures.
+- Artificial quantum structures: Engineering quantum materials and manipulating atomic structures.

 This research leverages PDI’s state-of-the-art signature labs and facilities, including Application Laboratory Electron Tomography (BALET), the PHARAO beamline (BESSYII, Helmholtz-Zentrum Berlin), and Low-Temperature Scanning Tunneling Microscopy (LT-STM), to push the limits of material characterization and manipulation.